 New Relic's default security settings automatically work to ensure data privacy and to limit the kind of information New Relic receives.
 You can also change these settings.

-The New Relic APM agent is a publicly accessible plugin for web applications.
-New Relic does not do any dynamic code generation while communicating with your app, so using the agent will not introduce any code into your application without your knowledge.
+Our APM agent is a publicly accessible plugin for web applications.
+The agent does not do any dynamic code generation while communicating with your app, so using the agent will not introduce any code into your application without your knowledge.

 New Relic collects the following aggregate metric data: